-Salmonella were discovered by American veterinarian Daniel Elmer Salmon.
+Salmonella was discovered by American veterinarian Daniel Elmer Salmon.

-Infections usually resolve in 3-7 days, and mild cases often do not require professional treatment.
-More severe cases require antibiotics.
+Infections usually resolve in three to seven days, and mild cases often do not require professional treatment.
+Antibiotics are used only to treat severe cases.

 Salmonella infections can be life-threatening especially for young children, pregnant women and their fetuses, the elderly, and people with weakened immune systems.
 The Salmonella infection can spread from the intestines to the blood stream and cause death if not treated early.

-A small number of persons infected with Salmonella may develop Reiter's syndrome which causes painful urination, joint pain, and eye irritation.
+A small number of persons infected with Salmonella develop reactive arthritis, which causes painful urination, joint pain and eye irritation.
 This condition can last for months or years and can lead to chronic arthritis.